 Why Fast Customer Feedback Truly Matters

 Fast, real-time customer feedback matters.
 Luckily, it doesn’t take much time or effort to leave a Google Review—unless your customer wants to rave about you for several paragraphs.
 And if that’s the case, then mission accomplished.
 But writing and submitting the review is the easiest part of the process.
-Getting your customers to do it is the trick.
+Getting your customers to do it is the trick, even when they know how to leave a google review.

 It’s important to know what sparks the flame that leads to writing a review in the first place.
 Usually it’s either a very positive or negative customer experience.
 But an emotional experience isn’t the only reason customers leave reviews; they also post for other reasons, such as to help people make informed decisions, express appreciation, and help companies improve.